 I hope you had a great weekend, Mother’s Day celebrations or not.
 Can you believe it is the middle of May already!?

 If you’ve been following along on the blog, you will have noticed that I’m a pretty big fan of raspberries; particularly, raspberries in baked goods.
 Have you tried my healthier raspberry chocolate chip banana bread yet!?
 Today’s muffin recipe also combines ripened bananas with raspberries, but it’s geared towards babies and toddlers and those watching their sugar intake as they contain NO added sugar.
 None!
 How great is that?
 Along with a bit of unsweetened applesauce, the bananas add all of the sweetness to the muffin, so you’ll want to make sure you’re using realllllly ripe bananas.
 Like, grossly ripe.
 More brown than yellow.
 Fruit flies should be wanting these bananas.
 They’re awful to peel and handle, but they’re really, really sweet!

 Although sugar-free, these little banana bombs do contain a teeny bit of fat.
 I’ve used a little bit of avocado oil, along with Greek yogurt for added moisture.
-I had experimented a few times making these muffins, and I tried replacing the oil with applesauce a few times.
+I had experimented a few times making these muffins, and I tried replacing the oil completely with applesauce a few times.
 While the muffins were just as tasty, I found that without the oil the texture was a bit too rubbery for my liking.
 The oil and yogurt keeps the muffin fluffy and moist.
 My boys can confirm.

 I’ve added raspberries to these particular muffins, but you can easily swap it for blueberries, blackberries or diced strawberries, or leave the fruit out altogether!
 As I mentioned, I have a weakness for raspberries in my baked goods.
 Plus, I find that the tartness of the raspberry adds so much extra flavor to a muffin that contains no added sugar.
 I used up the last of my frozen raspberries for this batch below; I kind of like how they exploded a bit with juice!
 Very dramatic, don’t you think?